-While your furniture is out, dust and clean the baseboards and vacuum underneath/behind it.
+While your furniture is out, dirt and clean the baseboards and vacuum underneath/behind them.
 When you’re finished, return the furniture to its original position.

 11. Clean the Floors

-Clean your floors by sweeping, vacuuming, shampooing, or mopping.
+Clean your floors by stepping, vacuuming, shampooing, or mopping.
 If you didn’t go underneath the bed in the previous stage, don’t forget to do so now.

 Without cleaning the flooring, it is impossible to have a pristine bedroom from head to toe.
-Remove and vacuum any rugs before sweeping the entire floor if you have hardwood flooring.
-Sweeping should enough; save mopping for a more thorough seasonal clean.
-Use a vacuum to remove dust bunnies from carpeted bedrooms.
+Remove and vacuum any rugs before stepping the entire floor if you have hardwood flooring.
+SIeping should be enough; save mopping for a more thorough seasonal clean.
+Use a vacuum to remove dirt bunnies from carpeted bedrooms.